Brian Stack (comedian): Late Night with Conan O'Brien

-Stack became a sketch writer on Late Night with Conan O'Brien in 1997, and served as a writer and actor on the show.
+Stack became a sketch writer on Late Night with Conan O'Brien in 1997 and served as a writer and actor on the show.
 The first sketch he wrote for the show was the inaugural iteration of the running gag "Andy’s Little Sister, Stacy," in which Stack's former Chicago improv colleague Amy Poehler portrayed the 13-year-old younger sibling of O'Brien's sidekick, Andy Richter, whose unrequited crush on O'Brien manifests in a range of emotion that runs "from adorable bashfulness to volcanic, homicidal rage."
-Stack would later say of Poehler in a 2021 Washington Post interview, "I’ve always been in awe of her incredible talent, but seeing her, Conan and Andy [Richter] have so much fun in that sketch is an especially wonderful memory for me and I’ll never forget it."
+Stack later said of Poehler in a 2021 Washington Post interview, "I've always been in awe of her incredible talent, but seeing her, Conan and Andy [Richter] have so much fun in that sketch is an especially wonderful memory for me and I'll never forget it."

 Stack first appeared onscreen when one of the writers asked him to play a doctor in a sketch in which he had no dialogue.
-One of the first characters he did on the show was Bathtime Bob the Hygiene Cowboy, who sang about bath time, but like many of Stack's characters, there was a dark, tragic underbelly to his upbeat nature.
+One of the first characters he did on the show was Bathtime Bob the Hygiene Cowboy, who sang about bath time, but, like many of Stack's characters, there was a dark, tragic underbelly to his upbeat nature.
 Stack had previously tried to develop this character at Second City, but it never appeared in any shows.

-Stack remained with O'Brien after O'Brien's move to The Tonight Show in 2009.
-Stack played many recurring characters on the show, most notably those clad in anachronistic or elaborate outfits, and was known for playing many characters with long beards and mustaches, such as God, Zeus, Socrates, Gandalf, Dumbledore, and The Interrupter.
+Stack played many recurring characters on the show, most notably those clad in anachronistic or elaborate outfits, and he was known for playing many characters with long beards and mustaches, such as God, Zeus, Socrates, Gandalf, Dumbledore, and The Interrupter.
 Jeff Loveness of Jimmy Kimmel Live has observed of Stack's characters that there was "such a sadness to each character, but they would not acknowledge their sadness", an assessment that Stack agrees with.
 Stack has further explained that, "My favorite kind of comedy on the late-night has always been the non-topical silly stuff where it's not really at anybody's expense.
 My least favorite kind of joke is a celebrity joke, because it tends to be very familiar or sometimes very mean, and if it's not mean it doesn't even work, usually...But my favorite kind of comedy on late night is at no one's expense but the character that's involved in the sketch where you're not really going after anybody."
-Stack made occasional appearances on The Tonight Show, such as when he played an NRA spokesman who intimates violence to accomplish his agenda.
+Stack remained with O'Brien after O'Brien's move to The Tonight Show in 2009, and made occasional appearances, such as when he played an NRA spokesman who intimates violence to accomplish his agenda.